tailscale-dev/vscode-tailscale/README.md

 2. Ensure that your Tailnet access controls (ACLs) are [configured to allow Tailscale Funnel](https://tailscale.com/kb/1223/tailscale-funnel/#setup) on your device.
 3. Ensure that [magicDNS and HTTPS Certificates are enabled](https://tailscale.com/kb/1153/enabling-https/) on your tailnet.
 4. If you are running `tailscaled` in a non-default path, you can set its path via the `tailscale.socketPath` setting in VS Code.
+5. If you are using VSCodium or another open-source Visual Studio Code alternative, ensure that the `Open Remote - SSH` addon is installed.

 ## Contribute